• Skip to primary navigation

 Mixing the meatloaf ingredients in a bowl.

-• Shape the mixture into a rectangular loaf by packing it into a plastic wrap-lined small loaf pan (8 X 4 inches).
+• Shape the mixture into a rectangular loaf.
+To help shape it, you can pack it into a plastic wrap-lined small loaf pan (8 X 4 inches) and then transfer it to the prepared baking sheet (see notes below).

 Shaping the meatloaf in a loaf pan.